 - Road construction – Unexpected changes in traffic patterns can lead to confusion and sudden braking.

 In some cases, one driver’s behavior triggers the initial collision, but other drivers’ actions may contribute to further collisions and increase the accident’s severity.
 Identifying all the factors that cause or contribute to a multi-car accident is crucial for determining liability.
+Contact our Hartford car accident attorney today.

 How Is Fault Determined in a Multi-Car Accident?